 In 2014 J organized an exhibition inspired by the work of her mentor, video and performance art pioneer Nan Hoover, held at the PuntWG, Amsterdam with an accompanying program of video presentations, a sound performance, and discussions.
 In 2016, she collaborated on an exhibition of work by Robert Marshall at Baxter Street NY.

 A graduate of the Ontario College of Art in Toronto, J continued her studies in the departments of video and architecture at the Kunstakademie Dusseldorf.
 While a graduate student, she pursued research and development work with OMA, Christopher Alexander and CRATerre on the feature length creative documentary ‘a sense of place’.
-She divides her time between Brooklyn and Siglufjordur.
+She divides her time between Brooklyn, NY and Siglufjordur, Iceland.

 On the Photography of J.Pasila